 Over the years I’ve been a just-for-fun crafter, a knitwear designer, and a tech editor for knitting and crochet patterns.
-This site started as a place to advertise my designs and services.
-But lately I’ve returned to working full-time (y’know, at one of those “real” jobs that adults are supposed to have), so I’m doing less “professional” crafting work.
-I’ve also been bitten by the quilting bug, so now I have fabric-related things to share as well as yarn-related things.
-My vision for this site was originally very focused—knitting, crochet, keep it on-topic—but as my interests change and grow, I think it’s time for the site to, too.
-If it seems a little scattered, that’s why: like me, it’s a work in progress.
+This site started as a place to advertise my craft work, and my vision was very focused: knitting, crochet, keep it on-topic.
+But as my interests change and grow, I think it’s time for the site to, too.
+It’s still primarily about crafting; but, like me, it’s also a work in progress.

 My crafting history:

 - 2008: Went to my first crafting circle/meetup.
 Got introduced to Ravelry.
 Outgrew my rectangles phase (scarves & blankets) and made my first 3-D project.
 Started knitting or crocheting pretty much every day.

 - 2009: Published my first pattern, Karo Socken.

 - 2010: Started editing knitting & crochet patterns.